Rob12138/NN-IQS/README.md

 Figure 4 is to show the training curve of the neural network.

 It includes training loss, test loss, and test psnr.

+Resolution used to generate the training and validation dataset is 196x196.
 ### csv file
 The csv file recorded the three values associated with each epoch.
 ### ipynb file